 Increased Demand in Mental Health Treatment

-Of course, many people have been struggling with their mental health this year, causing requests for treatment to increase dramatically.
+Of course, many people have been struggling with maintaining good mental health at work and just about everywhere this year, causing requests for treatment to increase dramatically.
 These requests are often due to fear of becoming sick, losing a loved one, being laid off, disruptions in routine, and the inability to visit friends and family.

 Nonetheless, David points out that treatment requests were already experiencing an upward trend, even before the pandemic.
 This trajectory is in large part due to our disconnectedness from one another.
 In other words, social media feeds have taken the place of real human connection.

 Having a window into other people’s lives 24/7 has brought on its own kind of isolation.
-This can easily pile onto the stress and aloneness 2020 has caused.
+This can easily pile onto the stress and aloneness that past years have caused.

 "This year we've seen increased request and demand for mental health services in all aspects of mental health."
 Butler said.